 ABA Negotiation Competition

-Loyola teams also consistently excel in the ABA Negotiation Competition, and based upon performance over the past four years, the team was invited in 2012 to participate in the WNR2012 international negotiation competition in Warsaw, Poland along with teams from Europe, Asia, Africa and South America.
+Loyola teams consistently excel in the ABA Negotiation Competition, and based upon performance over the past four years, the team was invited in 2012 to participate in the WNR2012 international negotiation competition in Warsaw, Poland along with teams from Europe, Asia, Africa and South America.
 Loyola's team was selected as one of two U.S. teams from a field of 37 U.S. law schools.
-The Negotiation Team is coached by Adjunct Professors Jamie Michel and Ethan Zelizer.
+The Negotiation Team is coached by Adjunct Professors Jamie Michel, Ethan Zelizer, John Liston, and Jennifer Woods.

 International Mediation Competition

 Loyola students on the mediation team participate each spring in the International Academy of Dispute Resolution (INADR) international mediation competition.
 The international round of the competition rotates every other year between Loyola and locations outside of the U.S..
-In 2011 Loyola students competed in London and in 2013 they competed in Dublin.
-The competition will be hosted again at Loyola March 5-8, 2014, with 50 teams expected from around the world.
+Loyola hosted in 2010, 2012, and 2014 and Loyola students traveled to London and Dublin in 2011 and 2013.
+In 2015 the team will again travel to London and in 2016 the competition returns to Loyola with 60 teams expected from around the world.

 Over the three day competition, students get a chance to play the roles of mediator, attorney and client and to experience mediation and negotiation skills across many cultures.
 They also receive additional training in mediation, mediation advocacy and cross-cultural issues from experienced practitioners.
-Loyola teams have done very well in the competition, taking home the third place trophy for mediation skills in 2011 at the London competition, winning second place for mediation skills out of 46 teams from around the world in 2012 at Loyola, and taking home trophies as semifinalists and individual second place mediator (Tanya Woods) in Dublin.
+Loyola teams have done very well in the competition, taking home trophies for the top slots for both mediation and advocacy skills as well as individual mediator awards.
+The third place trophy for mediation skills in 2011 at the London competition, winning second place for mediation skills out of 46 teams from around the world in 2012 at Loyola, and taking home trophies as semifinalists and individual second place mediator (Tanya Woods) in Dublin.

 Each year, Loyola competes in the Willem C. Vis International Moot Arbitration Competition.
 Sponsored by Pace Law School, the Vis Moot is an international competition based on a problem governed by the U.N.
 Convention on Contracts for the International Sale of Goods (CISG).
 Loyola sends students to compete in both the Vis Moot, which is held in Vienna, Austria, and in its sister competition, the Vis Moot (East), held in Hong Kong.
-Loyola has an impressive record of success at both competitions.
+Loyola took first place at the Hong Kong competition in 2014 and has an impressive record of success at both competitions.

 Students who wish to compete in either of the competitions on behalf of Loyola must register for the International Commercial Arbitration and the CISG course.
 More information about the Vis Moot is on the Pace Law School.